opalsecurity/terraform-provider-opal/docs/guides/import.md

 2. _When running `terraformer-opal`, I get `open /Users/XXX/.terraform.d/plugins/darwin_arm64: no such file or directory`._

 You did not correctly install the Opal Terraform provider or are not running the command from the directory in which you installed the provider.
-See [this](##Installing Opal Terraform provider).
+See the "Installing Opal Terraform provider" section.

 3. _When running `terraform init`, I get `Error: Invalid legacy provider address`_

 You need to run a state migration.
-See [this](###Inspect the imported terraform files).
+See the "Inspect the imported terraform files" section.